 There are three beaches at Sandbanks Provincial Park.
 They mix golden sand with the bright blue waters of Lake Ontario.
 There are amazing camping sites here as well but book early because campsites at Sandbanks fill up very quickly.
 Even compared to nearby Presquile Provincial Park, Sandbanks stands out as one of the best parks in Ontario for sunbathers.
 The beaches here are incredible.

-Sandbanks is about 30 minutes from the town of Wellington in the southwest corner of Prince Edward County.
+Sandbanks Provincial Park is about 30 minutes from the town of Wellington in the southwest corner of Prince Edward County.
 If you are traveling from Picton it’s only about a 25-minute drive to Sandbanks.

 Sunbathe Between Two Lakes At North Beach Provincial Park

 Although North Beach Provincial Park is often referred to as “Little Sandbanks” by locals, this beach offers a far different experience than it’s more famous neighbor.
-There are 1.2 km (.8 miles) of sandy beach perfectly dotted with shady tree’s.
+There are 1.2 km (.8 miles) of sandy beach perfectly dotted with shady trees.
 North Beach Provincial Park has excellent picnic areas and toilet facilities.
 And, there is car parking (directly on the beach) for $14.50 per car.
-There is an option to park outside the park and walk in for $2 per car.
+Those walking in can get access for $6 per person.